aziza-calm/ppfmft/centers/README.md

 `check_models.py` - checks if the model has at least one atom inside the sphere, writes the list of such models in ligs_in.json.

+`zusammenfassen.py` - creates sorted list of dics with two keys: 'path' and 'energy'.
+Path is the path to ligand which is inside the sphere, and energy is corresponding energy from ft-file.
+The list is written in ligs_sorted.json.

+`add_rmsd.py` - adds one more key to the above mentioned list: 'rmsd'.
+And writes updated list in sorted_with_rmsd.json.

 All other files are not so important, but still useful.

 `divide_mol.py` - divides molecule (structure) in separate chains.